-The chocolatiers here craft artisan chocolate, filling molds and operating a tempering machine in an open kitchen behind the counter.
+The chocolatiers here create artisan chocolates, filling molds and operating a tempering machine in an open kitchen behind the counter.
 Only natural ingredients—including pure butter, sweet cream, fresh roasted nuts and fruits, and premium European chocolate—are used.
-A specialty is the Viennese, a chocolate cube comprised of a single layer of milk and white chocolates wedged between two layers of dark chocolate and infused with hazelnut butter.
+A specialty is the Viennese, a chocolate cube comprising a single layer of milk and white chocolates wedged between two layers of dark chocolate and infused with hazelnut butter.
 Novelty items include the chocolate piñata cake, a hollowed shell of dark or milk chocolate filled with a variety of artisan chocolates.
-A wooden mallet accompanies the cake, so it can be smashed and the chocolate treasures discovered.
+Each cake comes with a wooden mallet, so it can be smashed and the chocolate treasures discovered.

 14 Harvard St.